HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Introduction

-We think that Internet users' time is valuable, and that they shouldn't have to wait long for a web page to load.
+Users' time is valuable, and that they shouldn't have to wait long for a web page to load.
 The HTTP protocol allows to compress the responses and this decreases the time needed to transfer the content.
-Even when taking the time to compress and decompress the content into account, this often leads to significant improvement in the user experience, it can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings, so it's an important part of [search engine optimization](./seo).
+Even when taking the compression and decompression time into account, this often leads to significant improvement in the user experience.
+It can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings, so it's an important part of [Search Engine Optimization](./seo).

-This chapter discusses lossless compression.
-Lossy and lossless compression used in [media](../2020/media) formats such as images, audio and video are equally if not more important for increasing page speed, but these are not in the scope of this chapter.
+This chapter discusses lossless compression applied on a HTTP response.
+Lossy and lossless compression used in [media](../2020/media) formats such as images, audio and video are equally if not more important for increasing page speed, but these are not in the scope of this chapter, as they usually form part of the file format itself.

 ## HTTP compression is useful for many types of content

-We recommend HTTP compression for text-based content, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG, as well as for woff, ttf and ico.
-Media files such as images that are already compressed do not benefit from HTTP compression since their representation already includes internal compression.
+HTTP compression is recommended for text-based content, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG, as well as for `woff`, `ttf` and `ico` files.
+Media files such as images that are already compressed do not benefit from HTTP compression since, as mentioned previously, their representation already includes internal compression.

 {{ figure_markup(
   image="compession-methods-by-content-type.png",